aaartyomsss/sdg-calculator/README.md

 ## Test data

-In the root directory you should locate file `mock-data.csv` that can be used for testing purposes.
+In the root directory you should locate file `mock-data.csv` that can be used for testing purposes. **Note**: code lacks error handling now, so if some other data format is used app might easily crash :)

 There have been some assumptions made about the data, mainly that it has been processed with a separate script and field `closest relative` has been added with the help of that script.